 It represents an even steeper decline from the turn of the century, when applications were running at around 100,000 per year.

 The Home Office, which makes the initial decision on whether a person qualifies for asylum, has an internal target of deciding “straightforward” cases within six months.
-Since the beginning of 2015, the number of cases waiting longer than six months has more than tripled, from 4,300 in January-March 2015 to 14,500 in the last quarter.
+The number of cases waiting longer than six months has more than tripled, from around 5,000 in the third quarter of 2015 to almost 16,000 in the last quarter.

 More Syrians get asylum in the UK than any other nationality.
 The table below shows the top ten nationalities granted asylum in the UK in the most recent quarter, either following a positive Home Office decision on their application or after being resettled from a conflict zone.